Joondalup Wolves: SBL and NBL1 West

-In 2014, Wanneroo Basketball Association changed their trading name from Wanneroo Wolves to Joondalup Wolves, but success did not follow suit as the women lost in the semi-finals, while the men failed to qualify for the finals for the first time since 2007.
+In 2014, the club name was changed to Joondalup Wolves.

-In 2015, the men's team claimed their second minor premiership after finishing the regular season atop the ladder with a 23–3 record.
-They went on to reach the MSBL Grand Final, where they won their third championship with a 105–75 win over the South West Slammers.
+In 2015, the men's team claimed their second minor premiership and reached the MSBL Grand Final, where they won their third championship with a 105–75 win over the South West Slammers.
 In 2016, the women's team claimed their third minor premiership with a 19–3 record before going on to lose 60–58 to the Willetton Tigers in the WSBL Grand Final.
 The men's team meanwhile made their way through to the MSBL Grand Final, where they were defeated 96–84 by the Cockburn Cougars.
 In 2017, the men's team reached their third straight MSBL Grand Final, where they lost 103–70 to the Perth Redbacks.

-In 2018, the Wolves moved into HBF Arena after playing out of Joondalup Basketball Stadium for more than three decades.
-In August 2018, after making their fourth straight MSBL Grand Final and sixth in eight years, the Wolves were entered into the conversation as one of the power teams of Western Australia's state sporting leagues.
-The Wolves went on to lose in the grand final for the third straight year, going down 94–87 to the Perry Lakes Hawks.

-In 2019, the men's team claimed their third minor premiership after finishing the regular season atop the ladder with a 20–6 record.
-They went on to reach their fifth straight MSBL Grand Final, where they lost 92–80 to the Geraldton Buccaneers.
+In 2018, the Wolves moved into Arena Joondalup after playing out of Joondalup Basketball Stadium for more than three decades.
+The men's team went on to reach their fourth straight MSBL Grand Final, where they lost 94–87 to the Perry Lakes Hawks.
+In 2019, the men's team claimed their third minor premiership and reached their fifth straight MSBL Grand Final, where they lost 92–80 to the Geraldton Buccaneers.

 In 2020, the women's team finished as minor premiers in the amateur-based West Coast Classic.
 They reached the grand final, where they defeated the Perry Lakes Hawks 72–54.

 In 2021, the SBL was rebranded as NBL1 West.
 The Wolves women reached the grand final in the inaugural NBL1 West season, where they were defeated by the Willetton Tigers 65–54.

-Notable club figures

-In August 2015, Wanneroo Basketball Association announced the retirements of Life Members and longstanding employees Van and Mary Kailis.
-Having commenced work with WBA in 1986, Van and Mary Kailis were considered the forefront of basketball's growth in the Wanneroo area, building one of the most successful and professionally operated basketball associations in Western Australia.
-During his time with the Wolves, Van won WSBL Coach of the Year in 1990, guided the women to championships in 1986 and 1990, and worked as an assistant coach with the Wolves men.
+In 2023, the men reached the NBL1 West grand final, where they lost 86–80 to the Geraldton Buccaneers.